-Help some of the poorest people in Lisbon to receive food each day and contribute towards reducing food waste in the world.
-Volunteers collect unwanted food from restaurants, bars and cafes and redistribute it to people in need.
+Volunteer in Portugal and help some of the poorest people in Lisbon to receive food each day.
+Contribute towards reducing food waste by collecting unwanted food from restaurants, bars and cafes and redistribute it to people who really need it.

 According to the UN, roughly one third of the food produced globally for human consumption goes to waste every year.
 At the same time, about 795 million people around the world are suffering from chronic undernourishment.

-Join a team of passionate volunteers in Lisbon, who have come together to do their bit to conquer food waste in Portugal’s capital.
-The team of volunteers heads out to collect unwanted food from supermarkets, bars, cafes and restaurants, before redistributing it to those who are most in need.
-The project now feeds over 500 homeless people in Lisbon each day, and contributes to feeding to over 9000 institutionalised children around the country.
+Join a team of passionate volunteers tackling food waste in Lisbon.
+The team of volunteers heads out to collect excess food (that would normally go to waste) from supermarkets, bars, cafes and restaurants, before redistributing it to those who are most in need.
+The food waste management volunteering in Portugal project now feeds over 2000 people in Lisbon each day.

 It has been calculated that 1 million tons of food goes to waste each year in Portugal – equating to 2000kgs of food each day.
 This project strives to collect that wasted food and take it to those who need it most – those who are homeless or living below the poverty line.

-Volunteers help with a variety of tasks at the project.
+Volunteers become part of the food waste reduction scheme by helping with a variety of tasks at the project.
 Examples include, but are not limited to: